BtcRelax/shmigbarbot/README.md

 get_logs - get all what you said clear_log - clear all your history
 get_balance - getting balance
+activate_kunacode - input kunacode after command, as a result of run youll see balance

 Good example with publishing to free hoster: